 Bobby Fisher and the Titan Foundations and Elevation Home Mitigation Team are one of the best at understanding and explaining grants and the entire process to homeowners.

-We have worked with home owners around the country for almost 10 years, including the following
+We have worked with home owners with Grants from around the country for almost 10 years, including the following...

 Flood Mitigation Assistance Grant Severe Repetitive Loss and repetitive loss programs (FMA/SRL).
 These come out yearly and all states across the US compete for them.
 Titan has completed approximately $10 million dollars of elevation projects within these grants.